skip navigation

 No Shoot Arounds.
 Meet directors and referees are asked to aggressively monitor the use of basketballs at each meet by anyone not on the roster of a team currently involved in a game.
 A coach from either participant team can appeal to the referees to take action during the game or before the game proceeds.
 The following activities are specifically prohibited:

-Where both teams want to wear the same color in a given game, the referees will conduct a coin flip as far in advance of tip-off as possible.
+Where both teams want to wear the same color in a game, the referees will conduct a coin flip as far in advance of tip-off as possible.
 If the team losing the coin flip does not have an alternate jersey with them, but the team that won the coin flip does, the latter team will be required to put on their alternate jersey, with the team that lost the flip assessed a bench technical.
 The team that switches jerseys then will start the game by shooting two free throws and getting the ball out of bounds (i.e., there will be no opening game tip-off).

 • The host team(s) always gets first choice.